dmzoneill/jira-creator/README.md

 rh-issue create spike "Evaluate GraphQL support" --dry-run
 ```

-Use `--edit` to open the issue in your `$EDITOR`, and `--dry-run` to print the payload without creating the issue.

-### 🔄 Change Issue Type
+### 🔁 Change Issue Type

-To change the type of an existing issue use:
+To change an issue type, use the `change` command, followed by the issue key and the new type.

 ```bash
 rh-issue change AAP-12345 story
 ```

-### 🚚 Migrate Issue
+### 📦 Migrate Issue

-To migrate an issue to a different project or issue type:
+To migrate an issue, use the `migrate` command followed by the issue key and the new type.

 ```bash
 rh-issue migrate AAP-54321 story